populationgenomics/talos/reanalysis/README.md

 # Running on Azure Hail Batch

+0) Get the right repos/branches cloned and installed all into a single conda env

+populationgenomics/automated-interpretation-pipeline:syan
+gregsmi/cpg-utils:main
+jeremiahwander/analysis-runner-azcpg004:main

 1) Get the Storage Account Connection String

 Go to your Storage Account on Azure then: